 - 1. The student should be 18 years old or above.
 Students can be under that age provided they are 18 years old by the time they start their internship. - 2.
 A completed application form with all pertinent attachments and a non-refundable application fee of 600 CNY. - 3.
 A copy of a High School Diploma or equivalent that has been certified and translated (if documents are not in English or Chinese) by an authorized person.
-Students must have completed at least six years of secondary education and provide evidence of it.
+Students must have completed at least six years of secondary education with optional one year of foundation program at reputed institution, provide with evidence of qualifications.
 Complete information on the school, including school transcript and/or certificate of public examination (including an explanatory note of the grading system) should be provided. - 4.
-A motivational essay is part of the application form (a brief essay stating the motivation to study at Les Roches Jin Jiang International Hotel Management College and the student's future plan).

-- 5. If English is not the applicants first language or if they have not studied in an English speaking school for at least 3 years, please enclose one of the following: - 5.1.IELTS Academic Module Overall Band Score minimum 5.0 (with each subcomponent at 5.0). - 5.2.TOEFL minimum score of 500 points for the paper-based test, or 61 for the internet-based test. - 5.3.Pass Preliminary English Test (PET) CEFR Level B1 Please send the statement of results with your detailed profile.

-If the applicant does not meet the above English language requirement, they can register for our Hospitality Preparatory Program to improve English to the required entry level.

-Please note: All English certificates must have been issued in the last 12 months prior to admission.
+A motivational essay is part of the application form (a brief essay stating the motivation to study at Les Roches Jin Jiang International Hotel Management College and the student's future plan). - 5.
+If English is not the applicants first language or if they have not studied in an English speaking school for at least 3 years, please enclose one of the following: - 5.1.IELTS Academic Module Overall Band Score minimum 5.0 (with each subcomponent at 5.0). - 5.2.
+TOEFL minimum score of 500 points for the paper-based test, or 61 for the internet-based test. - 5.3.
+Cambridge First Certificate Exam (FCE), Grade C or above.
+Cambridge Advance Certificate Exam (CAE), minimum 160 points.
+If the applicant does not meet the above English language requirement, they can register for our Hospitality Preparatory Program to improve English to the required entry level. - Please note: All English certificates must have been issued in the last 12 months prior to admission.